json-api/json-api/format/index.md

 If a client supplies an `include` parameter, the server **MUST NOT** include other resource objects in the `included` section of the compound document.

-The value of the `include` parameter is a comma-separated (U+002C COMMA, ",") list of relationship paths.
+The value of the `include` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of relationship paths.
 A relationship path is a dot-separated (U+002E FULL-STOP, ".") list of relationship names.
 Each relationship name **MUST** be identical to the key in the `links` section of its parent resource object.